Team Templates: A Guide to Setting Team Goals

 Template 2: Effective Communication

-Introduction: This template focuses on establishing clear and efficient communication channels within a team.
+Introduction: This template focuses on establishing transparent and efficient communication channels within a team.

 Definition: Effective communication is the process of exchanging information, ideas, and feedback in a manner that is easily understood and promotes collaboration.

-Origins: Effective communication practices have been studied and refined by management experts and psychologists over the years.
+Origins: Management experts and psychologists have studied and refined effective communication practices over the years.

 Best Practices: